chemkg/chemrof/docs/Acid.md

  * [molecule➞has atom occurrences](molecule_has_atom_occurrences.md)  <sub>0..*</sub>
     * range: [AtomOccurrence](AtomOccurrence.md)
  * [molecule➞has bonds](molecule_has_bonds.md)  <sub>0..*</sub>
+    * Description: The set of all bonds connecting atoms in a molecule
     * range: [AtomicBond](AtomicBond.md)
  * [molecule➞has part](molecule_has_part.md)  <sub>OPT</sub>
     * range: [String](types/String.md)